appscode-cloud/installer/charts/platform-api/README.md

 ## Introduction

-This chart deploys a ACE Platform apiserver on a [Kubernetes](http://kubernetes.io) cluster using the [Helm](https://helm.sh) package manager.
+This chart deploys a ACE Outbox Syncer on a [Kubernetes](http://kubernetes.io) cluster using the [Helm](https://helm.sh) package manager.

 ## Prerequisites